It starts like any other day. A hot cuppa, email, work. Then it happens.

 In some cases, even turning your mobile on can result in unpleasant charges.

 Short of leaving your mobile at home, you have a few options.

-The easiest, but most expensive option is to contact your phone company and ask about their roaming fees in the countries where you will travel.
+The easiest, but most expensive option is to contact your network and ask about their roaming fees in the countries where you will travel.

 From there, you can choose a roaming package or special tariff designed to help with these situations.